How to do something

 All-harmonic bond systems: ~0.5 fs.

-Systems that contain core-shell models: ~0.2 fs.
+Systems with core-shell models: ~0.2 fs.

 For more details about timestep, please see: J-I Choe and Byungchul Kim, ‘Proper Time Step for Molecular Dynamics’, Bull.
 Korean Chem.
 Soc., 21, p419 (2000)